testdouble/referral/README.md

 open -a Numbers user_refs.tsv
 ```

-And be immediately greeted by a spreadsheet.
-Heck, why not throw a checkbox on
+And you'll be greeted by a spreadsheet.
+And hey, why not throw a checkbox column
-there while we're at it:
+on there while you're at it:

 <img width="1272" alt="Screen Shot 2019-06-27 at 1 27 42 PM" src="https://user-images.githubusercontent.com/79303/60287234-64560a00-98df-11e9-9fed-46c68fdaac58.png">

-### Detect references you forgot to update
+### Recipe: detect references you forgot to update

 When working in a large codebase, it can be really tough to figure out if you
 remembered to update every reference to a class or method across thousands of